A dietician sent me an email questioning the wisdom of consuming full-fat foods due to the potential for stored toxins in the fat.

-This is apparently the recommendation of The Environmental Working Group (EWG) which urges members to use lowfat/skim dairy products to reduce exposure to toxins that may be contained in the whole fat portion of those same products.
+This is apparently the recommendation of the Environmental Working Group (EWG) which urges members to use low-fat or skim dairy products to reduce exposure to toxins that may be contained in the whole fat portion of those same products.

-The fat I consume is primarily saturated fat in the form of whole milk, cheese, eggs, kefir, cream, butter, and the fat in the meat of grassfed animals.
-This mimics the seasonal fat intake of traditional Northern European cultures, from which I obtain my genetic heritage.
+The fat I consume is primarily saturated fat in the form of whole milk, cheese, eggs, kefir, cream, butter, and the fat in the meat of grass-fed animals.
+This mimics the seasonal fat intake and diet of traditional Northern European cultures, from which I obtain my genetic heritage.

-If you wish to determine the appropriate fat intake for your personal cultural heritage, I suggest you read the epic and ground breaking work of Dr. Weston A. Price, Nutrition and Physical Degeneration.
+If you wish to determine the appropriate fat intake for your personal cultural heritage, I suggest you read the epic and groundbreaking work of Dr. Weston A. Price, Nutrition and Physical Degeneration.